wokwi/wokwi-docs/docs/chips-api/getting-started.md

 :::caution

-This is a very early stage prototype.
+The Chips API is currently in beta.
 Please share your experiments and provide feedback in the `#custom-chips` channel on the [Discord chat](https://wokwi.com/discord).

 :::